 The office-occasional model is the idea that the employees go into the office a few times a week.
 This can be designated office days or a more flexible approach.

-Office-occasional is becoming popular with businesses who still have office space.
+Office-occasional is becoming popular with businesses that still have office space.
 However, it is also beneficial for collaboration and teamwork.
 It is a model that blends in-person and solo work.

-A truly combined approach, this requires the most consistency in regards to guidelines.
+A truly combined approach requires the most consistency in regards to guidelines.
 Otherwise, the organisation risks steering into other working models which will cause confusion.